elijahthis/devfinder/README.md

 devfinder is a simple app that helps developers find each other using their GitHub usernames.
-You type n the username and it shows you basic information about the dev.
+You type in the username and it shows you basic information about the dev.
 This app uses the GitHub API.
 It was made with React JS and SASS.
 Enjoy...and don't forget to check out the light mode!